Opium production in Afghanistan: Soviet period (1979–1989)

-Warlord period (1989–1994)
+Warlord period (1992–1996)

-When the Soviet Army was forced to withdraw in 1989, a power vacuum was created.
-Various Mujahideen factions started fighting against each other for power.
+When the Soviet Army was forced to withdraw in 1989, civil war between the Republic of Afghanistan and the Mujahedeen continued until the government's collapse in 1992.
+The fall of the government created a power vacuum: various Mujahideen factions started fighting against each other for power.
 With the discontinuation of Western support, they resorted ever more to poppy cultivation to finance their military existence.

-Rise of the Taliban (1994–2001)
+Rise of the Taliban (1996–2001)

 During the Taliban rule, Afghanistan saw a bumper opium crop of 4500 metric ton in 1999.

 In July 2000, Taliban leader Mullah Mohammed Omar, collaborating with the UN to eradicate heroin production in Afghanistan, declared that growing poppies was un-Islamic, resulting in one of the world's most successful anti-drug campaigns.
 The Taliban enforced a ban on poppy farming via threats, forced eradication, and public punishment of transgressors.
 The result was a 99% reduction in the area of opium poppy farming in Taliban-controlled areas, roughly three quarters of the world's supply of heroin at the time.
 The ban was effective only briefly due to the deposition of the Taliban in 2001.

 However, some people (Martin, An Intimate War, 2014), suggest that certain parties benefited from the price increase during the ban.
 Some, even believe it was a form of market manipulation on the part of certain drug lords.
 Dried opium, unlike most agricultural products, can easily be stored for long periods without refrigeration or other expensive equipment.
 With huge stashes of opium stored in secret hideaways, the Taliban and other groups that were involved in the drug trade were in theory able to make huge personal profits during the price spikes after the 2000 ban and the chaos following the September 11 attacks.